MicrosoftDocs/customer-insights/ci-docs/data/integrate-d365-apps.md

 - A marketing team can personalize email communications and thoughtfully branch a journey based on data in the unified profile, providing a distinct journey experience for customers based on data not previously available in Dynamics 365.

 - Service reps can provide personalized service knowing the customer’s loyalty tier or prediction to churn.

+## Requirements

+- Source tables, such as the contact table, must be ingested directly from the default Dataverse environment, through the [Microsoft Dataverse connector](connect-dataverse.md) or the [Power Query Dataverse connector.](connect-power-query.md)
+- Only source tables from Dataverse that are included in unification can be linked to the customer profile.
+- On the [Describe customer data step for unification](data-unification-map-tables.md), the source table's primary key must correspond to the table's actual primary key.
+For example, the standard contact and lead tables primary keys are *ContactId* and *LeadId*.

+> [!NOTE]
+> Customer Insights - Data environments configured to write output to a private data lake aren't supported.

+## Native linking task

+The task that updates the Dataverse tables with a link to the customer profile is called **CustomerId Backstamping Hydration**.
+To see the results from the task, go to **Settings** > **System** and select the **Status** tab.
+The taks is under **Dataverse Hydration**.
+This task runs asynchronously and doesn't block or delay any other task.

 [!INCLUDE [footer-include](includes/footer-banner.md)]